fshowalter/franksmovielog.com-v1/content/reviews/0076-up-the-river-1930.md

 venue_notes:
 ---

-**Debut feature for both Spencer Tracy and Humphrey Bogart.** Tracy plays the beloved ace pitcher for a prison's baseball team.
+**Debut feature for both Spencer Tracy and Humphrey Bogart.** Tracy plays the beloved ace pitcher for a prison baseball team.
 He's the sort of inmate who, after returning to prison following a failed escape, assures the warden he'll give notice before his next attempt.

 <!-- end -->